a2ke5e1/Smart-Aging/README.md

 # Building the project
-In order to build the project, you will need three things:
+In order to build the project, you will need following:

-1. Backend Server - Build with Django
+1. Backend Server - Build with Django.
-1. MQTT Server - It allow us to communicate data in realtime between the server and the app.
+1. MQTT Server - It allow us to communicate data in realtime.between the server and the app.
-1. App - Build with Kotlin and Jetpack Compose
+1. App - Build with Kotlin and Jetpack Compose.
+1. Sensor Devices - Require for actual tracking the motions.

 ## Running the server